 More and more now, we are told to keep a journal.
 Stationery shops are FULL of them, but no one actually tells us what to write in our journals.
 So we may fill a few pages but then give up.

 This is where structured exercises, prompts and workshops grounded in Writing and Wellbeing research prove so useful.
-Sarah has been trained via the Center for Journal Writing in the US, and also through her own teaching on the MA In Creative Writing and Personal Development, to work with a number of different groups and individuals.
+I’ve been trained via the Center for Journal Writing in the US, and also through my own teaching on the MA In Creative Writing and Personal Development, to work with a number of different groups and individuals.

 It may be just right for you if you are…